-The COGcast is weekly podcast series from WRCOG featuring a variety of topics and issues relevant to the western Riverside subregion in 20-minute episodes.
+The COGCast is a bi-weekly podcast series featuring a variety of topics and issues relevant to the western Riverside subregion in 20-minute episodes.
 Every episode provides an opportunity for listeners to learn about agencies, programs, and/or issues impacting quality of life in this fast-growing subregion.
+Catch all episodes here!

 To suggest a future COGCast episode topic, please contact Rachel Singer at email@example.com.